m-rest/tick_tock/README.md

 ## Changelog

+**v1.0.7**
+Fixed a bug with DAWs in loop mode.
+Also removed Umlaut from company name tag towards "E-RM Erfindungsbuero" to prevent reported detection problems with Windows.

 **v1.0.6**
 Switched to JUCE 5.3.2.
 Added feature to resync starting after a time signature change has occured by taking ppqPosSinceLastBarStart into account.